zhuowei/meta-rayban-firmware-android-emulator/README.md

 Scripts to repack a Meta Ray-Ban Display firmware to boot in Android Emulator (on an Apple Silicon Mac)

-This doesn't work yet.
-It gets to the "There's an internal problem with your device." screen that always shows when vendor and system doesn't match, then blank screens because `com.oculus.arwireless` fails to start.
-It's possible to work around this state by installing a custom launcher such as Lawnchair.
+This doesn't quite work yet.
+It gets to the "There's an internal problem with your device." screen that always shows when vendor and system doesn't match, then blank screens because the initial setup app crashes.

+You can force the homescreen to start by `adb shell am start com.meta.smartglass.app.systemui`.

+## Building

 You need: